-The dismissal of an employee who is a trade union member requires the prior consent of his/her trade union under certain circumstances.
+Termination of a trade union member requires the prior consent of their trade union under certain circumstances.

-14.11 Collective Agreements
+17.11 Collective agreements

-The Law of Ukraine on "Collective Agreements and Arrangements" dated 1 July 1993 requires legal entities operating in Ukraine and employing large numbers of employees to negotiate on the conclusion of collective agreements with the relevant trade unions or, if there are no such trade union bodies, with the elected representatives of employees who have been authorized by their fellow employees to sign and negotiate such a collective agreement with an employer.
+The law generally requires legal entities operating in Ukraine and employing large numbers of employees to negotiate on the conclusion of collective bargaining agreements (CBA) with the relevant trade unions or other representatives of the employees' collective, unless certain exceptions apply.

-A collective agreement, if concluded, is mandatory for the employer and all its employees
+A CBA, if concluded, is mandatory for the employer and all its employees

-A collective agreement has an evergreen agreement status, ie, it is effective until the parties conclude a new agreement or reconsider the current one (unless otherwise provided by the collective agreement)
+A CBA has an evergreen agreement status, i.e., it is effective until the parties conclude a new agreement or reconsider the current one (unless otherwise provided by the CBA)

-Provisions that deprive employees of the rights and benefits guaranteed by law cannot be included into collective agreements; otherwise, such provisions will be deemed null and void
+Provisions that deprive employees of the rights and benefits guaranteed by law cannot be included in CBAs

-14.12 Remuneration
+17.12 Remuneration